vruusha/romanizer/README.md

 - `CORS_ORIGIN`: Allowed frontend origin (default: http://localhost:5173)

 ## 🧪 Testing

+> **Note:** Some tests are currently failing.
+Test coverage and reliability are being improved as part of ongoing development.

 ### Frontend Testing
 The frontend uses [Vitest](https://vitest.dev/) and [Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for unit and integration tests.